The Complete Guide To Lochaber, Scotland | The Outdoor Capital

 • Ardnamurchan

 The largest town and de-facto capital of Lochaber, Fort William’s mountains and glens have drawn visitors seeking outdoor adventures for years.
-Today, you’ll find a bustling high street and outdoor stores alongside dozens of eateries and hotels.
+Today, you’ll find a bustling high street and outdoor stores alongside dozens of cafes, restaurants, and hotels.

-But the biggest draw is undoubtedly the opportunity for adventures: hiking Ben Nevis, wandering the Great Glen trail, Steall Falls, and discovering Nevis Range.
+The biggest draw, however, is the opportunity for adventures: hiking Ben Nevis (we’ll get to that below), wandering the Great Glen trail, the trail to Steall Falls, and discovering Nevis Range.

 Most famous for its soaring bridge and locale in those wizarding movies, the Glenfinnan Viaduct and surrounding wild landscape are iconic Scottish must-sees.
 For those seeking a glimpse of the Jacobite steam train, visit between April and October.
 The best viewpoints are from the steep hillside, which offers a glorious view of the train crossing the viaduct.